8 little-known facts and benefits of Roth IRA savings

 This is not the case with a Roth IRA.
 You get no tax benefit immediately for making a contribution to your Roth retirement account.
 You pay taxes on your income, and then you make your contribution.
 However, because you have already paid taxes on the money you use, you won't be taxed on it again.
 Your money grows tax free.
 For those who think that they'll be in a higher tax bracket or that tax rates will go up by the time they retire, this can be an advantage.
 You pay taxes at your current, lower rate.
 And then when you take your distributions, you avoid paying taxes at your future higher rate.

-7. There is a five-year rule for Roth IRA withdrawals
+7. What is the Five-Year Rule for Roth IRA Withdrawals?

 It is possible to withdraw money that you have contributed to your Roth IRA at any time, tax- and penalty-free, as long as you meet the distribution requirements.
 However, if you want to withdraw the earnings from your Roth IRA, it is important to realize that you must have the account for at least five years.
 The clock starts ticking from the first day of the tax year in which you designate your contribution.
 So, if you open your Roth IRA in September of 2016 and make your initial contribution, you can make withdrawals of your earnings starting January 1, 2021.